-services is the high cost, as was demonstrated by the NDIS54 and Rechtwijzer55 being discontinued due to cost concerns.
-To assist in mediating future avoidance services, as previously mentioned, government may want to consider partnering with private organizations with expertise in the area and looking at receiving funding from private organizations such as law firms.
-Lastly, there are liability and legal concerns with offering these services, but, as most practitioners know, a way around this is to notify users that the legal information provided on these websites is not legal advice or that users should subsequently contact a lawyer for further recommendations.
+It is important to note that there are several concerns with the government offering avoidance services.
+The first of these is that it is difficult to calculate the return on investment of these services; for example, how can the avoidance services affect the court system be quantified and put into numbers?
+However, several of the previously mentioned avoidance services attempt to quantify their impacts, such as the UK's Financial Ombudsman Service, which boasts its over 1 million contacts for financial problems53 and MyLawBC, which commissioned a third party to understand the outcomes of the services.54 Another concern with offering these services is the high costs, as was demonstrated by the NDIS55 and Rechtwijzer56 being discontinued due to cost concerns.
+To assist in mediating future avoidance services, as previously mentioned, consider partnering with private organizations with expertise in the area and looking at receiving funding from private organizations such as law firms.
+Lastly, there are liability and legal concerns with offering these services, but as most practitioners know that a way around this is to notify users that the legal information provided on these websites is not legal advice or that users should subsequently contact a lawyer for further recommendations.